Buying an ACA policy on the healthcare exchange

 You can only sign up or make changes to your individual health plan during open enrollment.
 The open enrollment period in most states is between Nov.
 1 and Jan.
-15. There are a handful of states that have slightly different open enrollment periods:
+15, or Dec.
+15 if you want your coverage to start on January 1.
+There are a handful of states that have slightly different open enrollment periods.

 If you go through a qualifying life event, you can sign up for a plan or change an existing plan outside of open enrollment.